DOT Compliance Services

 If you’re a trucking or transportation company, the Department of Transportation (DOT) has a comprehensive and detailed list of items that you are legally obliged to follow.
 Items include ensuring all on-duty drivers carry certain documentation with them, inspection and hours of service records, and much more.

-Every year, trucking firms pay thousands of dollars in fines for violating DOT regulations.
+Every year, motor carriers, pipeline companies, and aviation employers pay thousands of dollars in fines for violating DOT regulations.
 It may seem unduly bureaucratic, but Department of Transportation’s mission is to:

 DOT compliance standards are constantly evolving.
 It’s vitally important for your company to keep abreast of changes in legislation so as not to fall foul of the law.